Hillary90/backend-eventease/README_DEPLOY_BACKEND.md

 - The Docker build then runs and will include `serviceAccountKey.json` in the build context if it exists.
 - After building the image, the workflow pushes it to GHCR and optionally triggers a Render deploy using `RENDER_API_KEY` and `RENDER_SERVICE_ID`.

+Runtime handling on Render

+- The Docker image now uses an entrypoint script `start.sh` which, at container start, will check for either `FIREBASE_SERVICE_ACCOUNT_BASE64` or `FIREBASE_SERVICE_ACCOUNT` environment variables and write a `serviceAccountKey.json` file into the container filesystem.
+This means you should set one of those env vars in Render's dashboard (or via `render.yaml`) rather than trying to bake the file into the image.

+Setting secrets on Render

+- In your Render service settings (Environment > Environment Variables) add:
+  - `DATABASE_URL` = your Postgres URL (Render provides with managed DB)
+  - `FIREBASE_SERVICE_ACCOUNT_BASE64` = base64(serviceAccountKey.json) OR `FIREBASE_SERVICE_ACCOUNT` = raw JSON
+  - `PORT` = `8000` (optional; default is 8000)

+Deploying to Render using Docker

+1. Create a new Web Service in Render.
+2. For "Environment", choose "Docker".
+3. Connect the repository `backend-eventease` and choose the branch (`main` or `final-intergration`).
+4. (Optional) Provide a `render.yaml` or configure the service in the Render UI.
+Ensure Environment Variables above are set.
+5. Trigger a deploy — Render will build the container and run it.
+On startup the container will write `serviceAccountKey.json` from the env and start the app.

+Notes

+- Avoid storing `serviceAccountKey.json` directly in the repo.
+Use secrets.
+- If you prefer not to use the entrypoint copy method, Render also supports adding files via Start Command or mounting from a private store; the entrypoint method is the simplest.

 How to add secrets in GitHub

 1. Go to your repository on GitHub.